bshall/VectorQuantizedVAE/README.md

     <img src="assets/reconstructions.png?raw=true" alt="VQVAE Reconstructions">
 </p>

-For the `VQVAE` model gets ~ while the `GS-soft` model gets ~.
+For the `VQVAE` model gets ~4.82 bpd while the `GS-soft` model gets ~4.6 bpd.

 # Analysis of the Codebooks

-As demonstrated in the paper, the codebook matrices are low-dimensional, spanning fewer than 5 dimensions:
+As demonstrated in the paper, the codebook matrices are low-dimensional, spanning only a fewer dimensions:

 <p align="center">
     <img src="assets/variance_ratio.png?raw=true" alt="Explained Variance Ratio">